crytic/building-secure-contracts/program-analysis/README.md

   - Manticore is the best choice here.
 Echidna can be used if the arithmetic is out-of-scope of the SMT solver.

 - **Inheritance correctness.** Solidity contracts rely heavily on multiple inheritance.
-Mistakes like a shadowing function missing a `super` call and misinterpreted c3 linearization order can quickly be introduced.
+Mistakes like a shadowing function missing a `super` call and misinterpreted c3 linearization order can easily be introduced.

   - Slither is the tool for detecting these issues.